squidsoup/kiwipycon-2016-youngcoders/students.md

 5. Go back to your original coordinates. (-5.4, 12, -14)

 6. Try to teleport to the top of the tower on the left.
 Once you have reached the top of the tower, you'll find a secret message.
-Whisper the secret message to a Young Coders helper, to complete the exercise
+Whisper the secret message to a Young Coders helper, to complete the exercise and receive a stamp.

 ## Workshop 1, Exercise 2b: Teleportation Tour